China Packing List: What We’d Pack Again Next Time

 We recommend leaving very long pants or floor-length trousers at home.
 Since you'll often be using squat toilets in China, you don’t want your clothes dragging on the floor.
 Instead, bring pants or skirts that you can easily roll or fold up when squatting.

-When visiting Chinese beaches or hot springs, don’t forget to pack conservative swimwear.
+When visiting Chinese beaches or hot springs, don’t forget to pack conservative swimwear, such as a swimsuit instead of a bikini.

 Depending on when you are visiting, weather can be unpredictable, especially during the summer, so an UV umbrella or lightweight rain jacket is a practical addition to your bag to stay dry during sudden showers.